degreepath/catalog-differ/over-time-md/exercise-science.req.md

 ---|---
 BIO 143  |  Human Anatomy and Physiology: Cells and Tissues  |  1.00
 BIO 243  |  Human Anatomy and Physiology: Organs and Organ Systems  |  1.00
-ESTH 110  |  Nutrition and Wellness  |  1.00
+NURS 110  |  Nutrition and Wellness  |  1.00
 ESTH 374  |  Biomechanics  |  1.00
 ESTH 255  |  Prevention and Care of Athletic Injuries  |  1.00
 ESTH 375  |  Physiology of Exercise  |  1.00